asyncapi/extensions-catalog/CONTRIBUTING.md

-# AsyncAPI Specification Contribution Guide
+# AsyncAPI Extensions Catalog Contribution Guide

 AsyncAPI is an evolving language.
-This repository contains the specification text as well as Pull Requests with suggested improvements and contributions.
+This repository contains the Extensions as well as Pull Requests with suggested improvements and contributions.

-Contributions that do not change the interpretation of the spec but instead improve legibility, fix editorial errors, clear up ambiguity and improve examples are encouraged and are often merged by a spec Committer with little process.
+Contributions that do not change the interpretation of the extensions but instead improve legibility, fix editorial errors, clear up ambiguity and improve examples are encouraged and are often merged by a extension Committer with little process.

-However, contributions that _do_ meaningfully change the interpretation of the spec must follow an RFC (Request For Comments) process led by a *[champion](#champion-definition)* through a series of *stages* intended to improve *visibility*, allow for *discussion* to reach the best solution, and arrive at *consensus*.
+However, contributions that _do_ meaningfully change the interpretation of the extensions must follow an RFC (Request For Comments) process through a series of *stages* intended to improve *visibility*, allow for *discussion* to reach the best solution, and arrive at *consensus*.
 This process becomes even more important as AsyncAPI's community broadens.

 When proposing or weighing-in on any issue or pull request, consider the [Code of Conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md)